 I do have a No Food policy in my car but sometimes desperate times call for desperate measures.
 So I keep a small container of semi-healthy snacks that my kids can grab if they are on the run.
 I try to keep the snacks as mess-free as possible.

-Granola Bars are particularly great for snacks to keep in the car.
+Granola bars are particularly great for snacks to keep in the car.
 They can be kept in the car for a long time and still stay fresh.
 I also like how they have fewer crumbs than something like goldfish crackers or similar snacks.
-I keep this Sterilite container under the front passenger seat so my kids don’t see it and want to eat every time we get in the car, but it’s easily accessible when I need it.

-Pack Out what you Pack In
+The Easiest Car Organization Hack: Pack Out what you Pack In

 You can see here that I really do make an effort to keep as little as possible in the car as I can.
-The kids always bring their junk in the car or leave their sports equipment in the back seat but I am slowly trying to teach them to pack out what they pack in.
+The kids always bring their junk in the car or leave their sports equipment and art supplies in the back seat but I am slowly trying to teach them to pack out what they pack in.

 I try to remind them that they need to take everything out of the car that is theirs when we get out of the car.
 Particularly on a long car ride or after practices.
 I’m not sure why my kids all feel the need to take off their shoes when they get into the car, but we’re working on that.

-Car Organization Tips for the Glove Box
+Car Organization Hacks for the Glove Box

 Organizing the glove box is really simple.
 All you need to do is buy a small accordion file and label each of the sections.
-That way, the next time you get pulled over, you can easily hand over your license and registration….because you know right where it is! 😉
+That way, the next time you get pulled over, you can easily hand over your license and registration… because you know right where it is! 😉

-I also purchased these awesome rainbow bags to keep loose items from making a huge mess.
+I also purchased these awesome rainbow zipper pouches to keep loose items from making a huge mess.
 I use these bags for things such as mints and gum, charging cords, tampons, gift cards, and coupons, etc. This looks so beautiful inside the glove box and it really helps to cut down on the clutter.

-Emergency Supplies in the Trunk
+Keep Your Emergency Supplies in the Trunk

-Because my son plays sports during the warm months, I always keep 2 folding chairs in the back of the car.
-I also have an awesome black crate that I purchase at Costco about a year ago that I keep some emergency supplies in.
+Because my son plays sports during the warm months, I always keep 2 folding chairs in the back of the car so they are handy whenever I need them.

 Here’s what I store in our crate:

-- Waterproof Picnic Blanket
+- Waterproof Picnic Mat

 - Emergency Roadside Kit